 * ChaLearn will provide travel grant to attend the conference and workshop.

 The evaluation scheme is depicted in image below.
 Recall this is a competition receiving code submissions.
 Participants must prepare an AutoML program that will be uploaded to the challenge platform.
 The code will be executed in computer workers, autonomously; and allowed to run for a maximum amount of time.
 Code exceeding this time will be penalized with setting the dataset’s AUC as 0.
 Different from previous challenges, in this competition we will evaluate the Lifelong learning capabilities of AutoML solutions, hence an appropriate protocol has been designed.

-The datasets will be split into different blocks, each block will represent a stage of the lifelong evaluation scenario.
-Code submitted by participants will use training data to generate a model, which will then be used to predict labels for the first test batch(i.e., the second batch).
-The performance on this test set will be recorded.
-After this, the labels of the first test set will be made available to the computer program.
-The computer program may use such labels to improve its initial model and make predictions for the subsequent test set.
-The process will continue until all of the test sets have been evaluated.
+The datasets are chronologically split into 10 batches, each batch will represent a stage of the lifelong evaluation scenario.
+Code submitted by participants will use the first batch to generate a model, which will then be used to predict labels for the first test batch(i.e., the second batch).
+The performance on this test batch will be recorded.
+After this, the labels of the first test batch will be made available to the computer program.
+The computer program may use such labels to improve its initial model and make predictions for the subsequent test batch.
+The process will continue until all of the test batches have been evaluated.
 We call this 1 / 9 split evaluation, meaning that first batch for initial training, all successive 9 batches for evaluation.

-Each dataset will be split into blocks and the data will be progressively presented to the participants’ AutoML programs:
+Each dataset will be split into 10 batches and the data will be progressively presented to the participants’ AutoML programs:

 |STEP#||TRAINING DATA||TEST DATA|

 |9||EVERYTHING LABELED UP TO BATCH_8||UNLABELED BATCH_9|

-• For each block of each dataset, the evaluation will consist in computing the area under the ROC curve (AUC).
+• For each batch of each dataset, the evaluation will consist in computing the area under the ROC curve (AUC).

-• For each dataset, we will average of the AUC ranks over all the blocks of the dataset.
+• For each dataset, we will take the average of the AUC ranks over all the successive 9 batches of the dataset.
 A ranking will be performed according to this metric.

 • For the final score, we will use the average rank over all datasets.